-As a student in Campbell’s program for the past two year, Zumkehr focuses on energy and sustainability, looking at agriculture, biofuels and local food issues.
+A student in Campbell’s program for the past two years, Zumkehr focuses on energy and sustainability, looking at agriculture, biofuels and local food issues.
 Being from Atwater, in the heart of the San Joaquin Valley, Zumkehr has an interest in agriculture in particular.

 The maps are theoretical in the sense that not all of the land is available or of a quality where crops could be grown efficiently without farm subsidies.
 But he said crops like switchgrass and Miscanthus, two tall grasses, could be an ideal biofuel crop.

 “It could be dried and burned, used in a gassifier or developed into liquid fuel,” he said.
 “If we were to do it, it’s not really a long-term solution.
 Biofuels alone are not going to replace fossil fuels or coal, but they could supplement other energy sources.”

 He chose the two grasses, he said, because they don’t require much fertilizer, are perennial and tend to improve the soil they grow in if managed properly.
 Also, they could provide more energy than corn, which is now used in ethanol.

 Zumkehr’s work, which took about 18 months to produce, can also be used for other projects his research group has planned, such as using the data to consider food growth and energy storage.

 Campbell said the prestigious Environmental Science & Technology journal had nearly 83,000 citations in 2011, making it the top-ranked journal for citations in environmental engineering and environmental sciences.